Last Updated on June 16, 2026 by iMichigan Insurance Editorial Team

 Helpful related reads:

-đź§Š Why Winter Conditions Make Potholes Worse
+Why Winter Conditions Make Potholes Worse

 Freeze-thaw cycles, snowmelt, and moisture intrusion all contribute to pavement breakdown.
-Many pothole incidents happen during the same conditions that cause black ice and loss-of-control crashes.
-If you’re driving in winter conditions, this companion guide can help:
+Many pothole incidents occur under the same conditions that lead to black ice and loss-of-control crashes.

 Black Ice & Winter Driving Safety in Michigan.

-🛡️ Final Tips to Avoid Michigan Pothole Damage
+Final Tips to Avoid Michigan Pothole Damage

 - Slow down on wet or slushy roads where potholes are harder to see

-- Keep tires properly inflated and alignment maintained
+- Keep tires properly inflated, and alignment maintained

 - Increase following distance so you can spot hazards earlier